Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ## 5. Functions, Classes and Objects
 ### Functions
-* A function can be defined to perform some operation/task on some data/variables/sequences, it may or may not have paramerters, it may or may not return something(in Python, None is returned by default if nothing is defined).
+* A function can be defined to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something(in Python, None is returned by default if nothing is defined).
-* Functions in python are first class, which means they behave just like an object, they can be stored in a vairable or can be passed as a argument to other functions.
+* Functions in python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
-* Parameters vs arguments: Parameters are the ones which are defined in function defination, arguments are the ones which are passed when a function is called.
+* Parameters vs arguments: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
-* Functions in python support Packing and Unpacking varaibles into tuple/dict.
+* Functions in python support Packing and Unpacking variables into tuple/dict.
 1. Packing is when we pass more than the number of defined variables to a function.
 It is useful when we are not sure about the exact number of arguments needed be to passed.
 They should always be the last parameters in a function(or they'll contain all the values).
 2. Unpacking is when a list/tuple/dict is passed, which then unpacks as arguments into a function.
-Now passing tuple/list can be done with '\*' prefix follwed by sequence's name, generally as '\*args'.
-Passing dict requires '\*\*' prefix follwed by sequence's name, generally as '\*\*kwargs'.
+Now passing tuple/list can be done with '\*' prefix followed by sequence's name, generally as '\*args'.
+Passing dict requires '\*\*' prefix followed by sequence's name, generally as '\*\*kwargs'.
 ```Python
 ## defining functions
 # Eg 1.
 Non-parameterize function which returns nothing